zyushun/Adam-mini/README.md

 3. [DeepSpeed](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat)
 4. [Hugginface Trainer](https://huggingface.co/docs/transformers/en/main_classes/trainer)
 5. [Torchtitan](https://github.com/pytorch/torchtitan)
 6. More is coming!
-Do not hestitate to contact us if Adam-mini do not support your codebase!
+Do not hestitate to contact us if Adam-mini does not support your codebase!

 You can use Adam-mini optimizer as follows.